Flamboyant (album)

 Flamboyant is the debut studio album by American singer and songwriter Dorian Electra.
 The album was self-released by Electra on July 17, 2019.
+It features a wide range of music genres, primarily pop music, and uses parody to explore ideas of gender and masculinity.
+Its title is a reclamation of the word flamboyant, which has been used to derogatorily describe gay men but is also an extravagant style of gothic architecture.

-A deluxe edition featuring four new tracks and a remix was released on January 17, 2020.
-It was promoted by the singles "Career Boy", "Man To Man", "Flamboyant", and "Daddy Like".
-Music videos were released for "Adam & Steve" and "Guyliner".
-The album received acclaim from critics, who praised the production, LGBTQ related lyrics and Electra’s vocal performances.
+The album was promoted by the singles "Career Boy", "Man To Man", "Flamboyant", and "Daddy Like".
+Multiple music videos were also released for the album, featuring exaggerated portrayals of masculinity, camp outfits, and homoeroticism.
+A deluxe edition of the album featuring four new tracks and a remix was released on January 17, 2020.
+The album was well-reviewed by critics, who praised the production, LGBTQ-related lyrics, and Electra's vocal performances.

-Background and release
+Background

 Dorian Electra first began making music as a student, attending a progressive school that allowed them to hand in songs in place of traditional assignments.
 During this time, and later at Shimer College in Chicago, Electra made songs on philosophical and academic topics such as Friedrich Hayek and René Descartes.
 They came to identify with the emotional immediacy of pop music during their time at college, having previously only enjoyed the genre on an ironic level.
 After graduating, they were hired to make pop-infused educational videos on subjects including sexuality, drag, and history for the feminist outlet Refinery29.

 In 2017, Electra appeared on the A. G. Cook-produced song "Femmebot" for Charli XCX's mixtape Pop 2.
 According to Electra, Charli XCX was the artist that most paved the way for their career, with XCX giving Electra advice on being an independent artist and the two collaborating on the "Femmebot Fantasy" party tour in 2018.
 According to an article from Tidal, Flamboyant was completed over the course of a week at an airbnb in Las Vegas in January 2019.
 Paper Magazine states that Electra did not participate in the production or mixing of the record but "carefully orchestrated [its] mood".